 Dr. Zita Sebesvari heads UNU-EHS’ academic section Environmental Vulnerability and Ecosystem Services (EVES).

-Dr. Sebesvari is an internationally recognized expert in the fields of social-ecological risk assessments, ecosystem-based disaster risk reduction (Eco-DRR), and ecosystem-based adaptation (EbA), with a focus on low-lying coastal areas, such as river deltas.
+Dr. Sebesvari is an internationally recognized expert in the fields of social-ecological risk assessments, ecosystem-based disaster risk reduction (Eco-DRR) and ecosystem-based adaptation (EbA), with a focus on low-lying coastal areas, such as river deltas.

 At UNU-EHS, Dr. Sebesvari has held the position of Head of the Environmental Vulnerability and Ecosystem Services (EVES) Section since 2017; prior to this, she worked as a Senior Scientist at UNU-EHS for several years.
 She served as Office-in-Charge for UNU-EHS Director and UNU Vice-Rector in Europe from January to July 2020.

 Besides her engagement in the IPCC process, Dr. Sebesvari serves as UNU’s focal point to the science-policy networks Partnership for Environment and Disaster Risk Reduction (PEDRR) and the Friends of Ecosystem-based Adaptation (FEBA).

 Prior to joining UNU-EHS, Dr. Sebesvari worked in the field of environmental monitoring and remediation at the Institute for Chemistry and Dynamics of the Geosphere at the Jülich Research Centre, Germany, as well as on marine chemical and microbial signalling processes at the Institute for Chemistry and Biology of the Marine Environment (ICBM) in Oldenburg.

 Dr. Sebesvari is fluent in English, Hungarian and German.